mbrine/Thingies/README.md

 # Thingies
-Anything Twitch utilities I've made and decided to release publicly.
+Any Twitch utilities I've made and decided to release publicly.